arthurboss/chordium/frontend/src/storage/docs/sample-chord-sheets-implementation.md

 1. **Consistency**: Uses same IndexedDB infrastructure as main app
 2. **Performance**: Better than localStorage for structured data
-3. **Scalability**: Easy to add more sample songs
+3. **Scalability**: Easy to add more sample chord sheets
 4. **Maintainability**: Ultra-modular design enables easy testing and changes
 5. **Type Safety**: Full TypeScript support with proper interfaces

 ## Migration Status

-✅ **Complete**: Sample songs now use pure IndexedDB implementation ✅ **Archived**: Old localStorage implementation properly archived ✅ **Tested**: Comprehensive test coverage
+✅ **Complete**: Sample chord sheets now use pure IndexedDB implementation ✅ **Archived**: Old localStorage implementation properly archived ✅ **Tested**: Comprehensive test coverage
 ✅ **Documented**: Full documentation and examples
 ✅ **Integrated**: Ready for use in the application

-The sample songs feature is now fully migrated to IndexedDB and ready for production use in development mode.
+The sample chord sheets feature is now fully migrated to IndexedDB and ready for production use in development mode.